idvorkin/idvorkin.github.io/_posts/2018-01-01-fuck-pride.md

 _Important Side Bar: Being effective often requires negotiation.
 The bible for negotiation is [Getting to Yes](https://www.google.com/search?q=getting+to+yes) which I highly recommend_

-#### Feeling life isn't fair because a low probability random event occurred
+#### Feeling life isn't fair because something shitty happened to me

 **Antidote:** Remember, the only fair thing in life is that it is completely unfair.
 Compare your "life is unfair" narrative to folks with bigger problems.
 Getting a fast acting random cancer, beating it, and getting it again ([founder of apple](https://en.wikipedia.org/wiki/Steve_Jobs#Death)), freak accidents ( [Super Man Actor](https://en.wikipedia.org/wiki/Christopher_Reeve) ) and crippling diseases ([Smartest guy on earth](http://www.hawking.org.uk/)).
 Even better - if you're a parent imagine any of those things happening to your kids.
 Yeah, maybe be glad something worse didn't happen.